J-1 Visa Business Intelligence Jobs

 Does the 2-year home residency requirement apply to J-1 Business Intelligence positions?

 It depends on your country of nationality, your funding source, and whether your skill area appears on the Exchange Visitor Skills List published by the State Department.
-If any of these triggers apply, you'd need to return home for two years before switching to H-1B or obtaining a green card.
+If any of these triggers apply, you'd need to return home for two years before switching to H-1B visa or obtaining a green card.
 Your designated sponsor is the authoritative source for whether your specific placement is subject to this condition.